isc-at/WebSocketIRIS.js/README.md

 ~~~
- This is a coding example working on Cache 2018.1.3
+ This is a coding example working on IRIS 2020.1
  It will not be kept in synch with new versions
  It is also NOT serviced by InterSystems Support !
 ~~~

-This is now the version compatible to IRIS unsing *IRIS Native API for Node.js* Node / JavaScript have wide reputation to work as a WebSocket client.
+This is now the version compatible to IRIS unsing _IRIS Native API for Node.js_
+Node / JavaScript have wide reputation to work as a WebSocket client.
 By using the IRIS adapter it becomes easy to control it and to consume the results as a
 Client for WebSocket Servers and to collect the replies in Caché, Ensemble, ..